vidjil/vidjil/doc/user.md

 In addition, depending on what the user launched on this clone, we may also find detailed informations retrieved from IMGT or from CloneDB.

-#### Detailed information from CloneDB
+#### Detailed information from CloneDB (experimental feature)
-Note that this feature is experimental.
+If you are connected to a patient/experiment database where CloneDB is enabled, and if CloneDB was launched on the selected clone, you can see here occurrences of this clone in CloneDB as well as links to the relevant patients/runs/sets.

-Also note that the percentage shown can be above 100% as the percentage is calculated over all the samples in the sample set.
+Note that the percentage shown can be above 100% as the percentage is calculated over all the samples in the sample set.

 ## The sample graph

 The sample graph is hidden when there is only one sample.
 It shows the most frequent clones of each sample, tracked into every sample.